thisisjonchen/mlnotes/README.md

 A possible process may look like so for facial recognition:\
 Input Picture $(\vec{x})$ &#8594; HL1 &#8594; HL2 &#8594; HL3 &#8594; Output Layer &#8594; Probability of being person "XYZ"
-- HL 1 finds certain lines (looking small window)
+- HL 1 finds certain lines (looking at a small window)
 - HL 2 groups these lines into certain facial features (looking at a bigger window)
-- HL 3 aggregates these facial features into different faces (looking at even bigger window)
+- HL 3 aggregates these facial features into different faces (looking at an even bigger window)
 - The Output Layer tries to determine the match probability of identity

 A possible process may look like so for car identification:\
 Input Picture $(\vec{x})$ &#8594; HL1 &#8594; HL2 &#8594; HL3 &#8594; Output Layer &#8594; Probability of Car Detected
-- HL 1 finds certain lines (looking small window)
+- HL 1 finds certain lines (looking at a small window)
 - HL 2 groups these lines into certain car features (looking at a bigger window)
-- HL 3 aggregates these car features into different cars (looking at even bigger window)
+- HL 3 aggregates these car features into different cars (looking at an even bigger window)
 - The Output Layer tries to determine the match probability of identity